OpenLocalizationTestOrg/azure-docs-pr-test.ko-KR/articles/media-services/media-services-dotnet-check-job-progress-with-queues.md

         public static IJob SubmitEncodingJobWithNotificationEndPoint(string inputMediaFilePath)
         {
             // Declare a new job.
-            IJob job = _context.Jobs.Create("My MP4 tooSmooth Streaming encoding job");
+            IJob job = _context.Jobs.Create("My MP4 to Smooth Streaming encoding job");

-            //Create an encrypted asset and upload hello mp4.
+            //Create an encrypted asset and upload the mp4.
             IAsset asset = CreateAssetAndUploadSingleFile(AssetCreationOptions.StorageEncrypted,
                 inputMediaFilePath);

-            // Get a media processor reference, and pass tooit hello name of the
+            // Get a media processor reference, and pass to it the name of the
-            // processor toouse for hello specific task.
+            // processor to use for the specific task.
             IMediaProcessor processor = GetLatestMediaProcessorByName("Media Encoder Standard");

-            // Create a task with hello conversion details, using a configuration file.
+            // Create a task with the conversion details, using a configuration file.
             ITask task = job.Tasks.AddNew("My encoding Task",
                 processor,
                 "Adaptive Streaming",
                 Microsoft.WindowsAzure.MediaServices.Client.TaskOptions.None);

-            // Specify hello input asset toobe encoded. task.InputAssets.Add(asset);
+            // Specify the input asset to be encoded. task.InputAssets.Add(asset);

-            // Add an output asset toocontain hello results of hello job. task.OutputAssets.AddNew("Output asset",
+            // Add an output asset to contain the results of the job. task.OutputAssets.AddNew("Output asset",
                 AssetCreationOptions.None);

-            // Add a notification point toohello job.
+            // Add a notification point to the job.
 You can add multiple notification points.
             job.JobNotificationSubscriptions.AddNew(NotificationJobState.FinalStatesOnly,
                 _notificationEndPoint);